 - the most popular destinations

-- the most effective digital marketing strategies to reach Chinese travellers, including website translation, SEO, PPC, blogging, social media
+- the most effective digital marketing strategies to reach Chinese travellers, including website translation, SEO, PPC, blogging and social media

 - the key Chinese travel platforms you need to be on